Shop and Save on New York State Health Insurance

 Lack of insurance coverage has caused many patients to pay out-of-pocket for extremely expensive treatment plans, often putting them in financial peril.
 And since PTLDS, also referred to as Chronic Lyme Disease, is not officially viewed as an illness, it is not likely that it will qualify as a pre-existing condition under the Affordable Care Act, which is slated for full implementation by January 2014.

-Patients who have Lyme and are experiencing symptoms of fatigue, nausea, joint pain, and/or flu-like symptoms, should be continually aware of their health, and be tested for other diseases with similar symptoms on a regular basis.
-Individuals who cannot work due to the debilitating affects of these symptoms may be able to receive disability compensation from the government.
+Patients who have Lyme and are experiencing symptoms of fatigue, nausea, joint pain, and/or flu-like symptoms, should be continually aware of their health, and be tested for other diseases with similar symptoms regularly.
+Individuals who cannot work due to the debilitating effects of these symptoms may be able to receive disability compensation from the government.

 As the controversy surrounding Lyme disease and the treatments associated with it continues, scientific advances in research will hopefully catch up to the unknown effects of the disease, so those who are affected can sooner begin the recovery process, without the threat of denied coverage.